carlidel/xboinc/README.md

 **Important!!!
 If you are using EOS, you need to set the proper permissions for the Xboinc server to access your folder!!**

-You can do this by accessing the desired folder from the CERNBox web interface, right-clicking on the folder and selecting "Share", then adding the user `a:sixtadm` (n.b. this is the Xboinc service account) with the "Write" permission.
+You can do this by accessing the desired folder from the CERNBox web interface, right-clicking on the folder and selecting "Share", then adding the user `a:sixtadm` (n.b. this is the Xboinc service account) and invite as editor.
 It should look like this:

 ![Share folder with Xboinc service account](docs/img/share_folder_with_xboinc_service_account.png)